 My online records give me a full overview of what’s going on.
 It really helps me to understand the individual issues.
 Of course, things in consultant letters aren’t always quite right.
 It gives me a marvellous opportunity to correct this and of course, ask questions if I don’t understand, so I’m engaged with my health and the decisions being made.

 A little while ago, I had a blood test which showed my inflammatory markers as higher than they should be.
 I got the results back in the app, and I noticed they were high.
 But oh yes, I was just coming to the end of a throat infection at that point.
 The doctor rang because he noticed the figures being higher than usual, and he said we’re going to need to change your anti-inflammatory medication.
 But because I’d had a chance to reflect on my results myself, I suggested that it wasn’t necessary – as I knew that I just had a throat infection.
 He then suggested antibiotics.
 But, I actually felt I was over the infection.
 He then asked me what I thought we should do.
 So, I suggested we wait and see how it goes for a few weeks and re-test.

 "Who knows my medical history better than me?"

 So, because I’d had time to think about the values, we didn’t need to risk changing medications.
 Without the information available to me via online record access, we may have gone down a different road.
 You can have the data but it’s not really information, unless you’ve got the full picture.
 It needs to be interpreted.

 I’ve got information that the doctor doesn’t.
 They’ve got a lot of information, but I have more that can help inform my treatment plan.
-Who better knows my medical history than myself?
+Who knows my medical history better than me?
 Having this record access can help with mutual decision-making, so it’s not just the doctor telling us what to do.
 It’s more about the patient actually having a lot more control of their health and feeling informed to do so.